 Round Currency Expenses

-There are three options for rounding currency (dollar) amounts for display: To Whole Dollars, To Cents, and Do Not Round.
-By default, the To Whole Dollars option is selected.
+There are three options for rounding currency (dollar) amounts for display: To Whole Dollar, To Cents, and Do Not Round.
+By default, the To Whole Dollar option is selected.

-The period amount for each cost is rounded if you select either To Whole Dollars or To Cents, as are the totals for each period and the All Periods amounts.
+If you select either To Whole Dollar or To Cents, the period amount for each cost is rounded as are the totals for each period and the All Periods amounts.
 The Price amount for entries in the Other Cost section is never rounded.

 Cascade Other Cost Entries

 Click on the toggle switch to enable the Cascade Other Cost Entries option for the entire budget.
 You can override this setting for any specific worksheet or individual cost.
-By default, this option is disabled.
+By default, this option is not selected.